top of page

 b.
 Ancient Hebrew and Greek writings.

 c.
-Aramaic writings found in the tombs beneath Jerusalem.
+Aramaic writings that were discovered in the tombs beneath Jerusalem.

 b.
 Ancient Hebrew and Greek writings.

-The Bible is created from ancient Hebrew and Greek manuscripts.
+The Bible was created from ancient Hebrew and ancient Koine Greek manuscripts.

 a.
 Written words on vellum and scrolls made from plant material using inks and stains.